| Written by Mark Buzinkay

 Container dwell time is defined as the time between vessel arrival and container exit from the port facilities.
 Maritime industry sector experts tend to agree on a 3 to 4 days representative mean value.

 Infrastructure is necessary for efficient cargo handling operations, and adequate infrastructure is needed to avoid congestion.
 Container infrastructure, however, needs to be complemented by efficient hinterland transport connections.
 Generally, infrastructure consists of physical and soft elements.
-Physical infrastructure includes operational facilities such as the number of berths, the number of cranes, yards and tugs, the area of storage space and the intermodal transport such as roads and railways.
+Physical infrastructure includes operational facilities such as the number of berths, the number of cranes, yards and tugs, the area of storage space and intermodal transport such as roads and railways.

 The soft infrastructure refers to the workforce employed.
 Full deployment of both types will assist in reducing vessel turnaround, thereby increasing the terminal capacity to accommodate more containers.
 Ships are continually expanding their carrying capacity, and containers made for large transport units in overseas container transport are under consideration.
 This scale enlargement requires new and capital-intensive transhipment facilities in gateway ports.
-Mainly, inter-modality is essential for the speedy transportation of cargoes into and out of a gateway port.
-Without proper linkages, the efficiency of container terminal operation may decline due to congestion and delays, as we saw in the Port of Los Angeles in 2021.
+Mainly, inter-modality is essential for the speedy transportation of cargo into and out of a gateway port.
+Without proper linkages, the efficiency of container terminal operations may decline due to congestion and delays, as we saw in the Port of Los Angeles in 2021.

 container-terminal-automation-productivity